CaQtiml/caqtiml.github.io/_posts/2025-06-25-cache-coherency_3.md

 If you enjoy this blog, you can support me with [a cup of coffee](https://ko-fi.com/caqtiml/tip).
 Thank you for reading until here and see you then!

 This blog is originally published in [Medium](https://caqtiml.medium.com/cache-coherency-series-part-3-false-sharing-39875123aa5b).
-I copy it to here.
-Therefore, this blog may still contain some errors from copying process.
-I haven't proofreaded this blog once more yet.